UbiCollab/UbiShare/README.md

 In order to use UbiShare see [this wiki](https://github.com/UbiCollab/UbiCollabSDK/wiki).

 #Change log
+##Version 0.4.3
+* Fixed community synchronization bug where Box.com does not give you updates when a community is created.
+* Added a full sync button to Box.com account page.

 ##Version 0.4.2
 * Added pull request from Kato with some Box fixes.
 * Using SDK 0.4.2.